 What a horse learns, he often is made to do over and over

 For want of a nail the shoe was lost; for want of a shoe the horse was lost; and for want of a horse the man was lost.
+(The short Grimm tale about it)

 The farm horse at last learns to do what he has to.

 I heard a neigh.
 Oh, such a brisk and melodious neigh as that was!
-My very heart leaped with delight at the sound.
-(Nathaniel Hawthorne)
+My very heart leaped with delight at the sound. - Nathaniel Hawthorne

 Ride a white horse if you are up to it.